JakubDziegielewski/AISDI_labs/README.md

 # aisdi_23z_jdziegielewski_fmatysik

-Our solutions for AISDI course, winter semester 2023 at WUT
+Our solutions for Algorithms and Data Structures course (AISDI), winter semester 2023 at WUT